xiulingwang33/Inference-attacks-against-GGDM/README.md

 ## Generative diffusion model

-The original implemenation of EDP-GNN model we used in the paper can be found here:
+The original implementation of EDP-GNN model we used in the paper can be found here:

 - https://github.com/ermongroup/GraphScoreMatching

-The original implemenation of GDSS model we used in the paper can be found here:
+The original implementation of GDSS model we used in the paper can be found here:

 - https://github.com/harryjo97/GDSS

-The original implemenation of Digress models we used in the paper can be found here:
+The original implementation of Digress models we used in the paper can be found here:

 - https://github.com/cvignac/DiGress